BloopersNF/AI-8Puzzle-Solver-A-Star/README.md

-# 8-puzzle Game
+# 8-puzzle Game with AI
-In this repository I created an artificial intelligence to solve the game called 8-puzzle.
-This program implements the A Star search algorithm
+This repository contains an "A*" based solution to solve the 8-puzzle game, using artificial intelligence techniques to find the optimal path."